-We work our kitchen sink drains hard.
-Even when diligently using a sink strainer or garbage disposal, inevitably food particles, grease, and other unlovely things make their way into the drain and we wake up one day to a foul smell coming out of the sink.
+Even when we diligently use a sink strainer or garbage disposal, we work our kitchen sink drains hard.
+Inevitably, food particles, grease, and other not-so-lovely things make their way into the drain and we wake up one morning to a foul smell coming out of the sink.
 Blech!
 Now what?

 Thanks to our Kitchn readers and my fellow editors, I've got 10 ways you can kick that kitchen sink smell to the curb (and keep it from coming back).

 3 Tricks to Try If You Have a Garbage Disposal